-Intellectual or intangible property (IP) values are likely to decrease due to declining income or loss forecasting amid the current global economic uncertainty.
-However, this challenging moment could provide opportunity to consider migrating or realigning your IP.
+During times of disruption, like a global pandemic, intellectual or intangible property (IP) values are likely to decrease due to declining income or loss forecasting.
+However, this could provide opportunity to consider migrating or realigning your IP.

 If your company transfers its IP to a foreign jurisdiction through a controlled transaction, the income derived from the transaction could benefit from the foreign-derived intangible income (FDII) provision, for all or part of the consideration.
 The resulting tax rate would be 13.125%.

-As your company shifts operations and conditions deviate from the previous business expectations, it might be necessary to update your intercompany transfer pricing arrangements to reflect changes wrought by the pandemic.
+As your company shifts operations and conditions deviate from previous business expectations, it might be necessary to update your intercompany transfer pricing arrangements to reflect changes that occurred during the disruption or downturn.

 For example, a limited risk entity could potentially operate at break-even, or share value-chain losses, based on updated methodology and comparables.
 Additionally, transactions subject to advanced pricing agreements (APAs) could be impacted and may need to be revisited as the pandemic could significantly affect the profitability of global operations for years to come.